Coaching is one of the most popular forms of teaching and learning experience nowadays.

 Assume a group of people registered for participation in the “Make your wishes come true” coaching sessions.
 While participating, they all share experiences and faith factors towards the efficiency of the training increases.

-Transformational coaching is focused on individuals who want major changes and transformation in their lives.
-This style is concentrated on teaching the coachee to change their attitude towards life and general perception of things.
-It is about giving them understanding and realization of their full potential and tools for further transformation.
+Transformational coaching is focused on individuals who want major changes and transformations in their lives.
+This style concentrates on teaching the coachee to change their attitude towards life and general perception of things.
+It is about giving them an understanding and realization of their full potential and tools for further transformation.

 Mindful coaching is all about assisting the client in the process of switching from “automatically doing/existing mode” to “Being and Living mode.”
 Within mindful coaching, mindfulness and coaching are combined to give the best outcomes.
 A mindful person lives and feels the present moment letting go of past traumas and anxiety about the future.
-Within this style, the client learns to establish healthy and clear goals for the future and go onwards achievement them; however, not forget that they live right now and the process as well.
+Within this style, the client learns to establish healthy and clear goals for the future and go onward achieving them; however, do not forget that they live right now.

-When a client comes with the quandaries such as too much focus and energy spend on events that are in the past or overthinking the future, then the first thing coach needs to help the client to deal with is that quandary.
-The coach has to implement various strategies to help the client to become more mindful.
+When a client comes with quandaries, such as too much focus and energy spent on events that are in the past or overthinking the future, the first thing the coach needs to help the client deal with is that quandary.
+The coach must implement various strategies to help the client become more mindful.

 How to choose your coaching style?

 Make sure to analyze the client, talk to them and get to know them better before deicing on the style and strategy of further work.
-Plus, it is also vital to consider with what goal they have come to you and what time limitation they have.
+Plus, it is also vital to consider what goal they have come to you and what time limitations they have.